tracylv/slideshow/README.md

 <script src="http://code.jquery.com/jquery-1.9.1.min.js" type="text/javascript"></script>
 <script src="../jquery.slideshow.js" type="text/javascript"></script>
+Note: don't forget the sprite images of this plugin, and adjust the relateive path of this images if need
 ```
 2.add the below dom into your page, and update the images path.
 ```